 Camel Milk: Bottom Line

 This “new” milk to us in the western world has been used for thousands of years in other parts of the world.
-Camels are unique animals and even more unique milk that may have benefits for diabetics, autistic patients, those with autoimmune disease and in immune health.
+Camels are unique animals and have unique milk that may benefit diabetics, autistic patients, and those with autoimmune disease.

 I was also unable to find any negative side effects of camel milk (other than the price) and am willing to become my own guinea pig to test its benefits (or lack thereof).

 Your turn!
 Have you ever heard of camel milk?
 Grossed out or intrigued?